-With total assets of $\leq 6.5$ billion as of December 2017, Raiffeisenlandesbank Vorarlberg (RLB Vorarlberg) is one of the smaller of the eight Raiffeisenlandesbanken in Austria (Aa1 stable), RLB Vorarlberg is majority-owned by 18 local primary credit co-operatives in the region, for which the bank is the central institution.
-On average RLB Vorarlberg employed 330 people in 2017.
+With total assets of €6.6 billion as of December 2018, RLB Vorarlberg is one of the smaller of the eight Raiffeisenlandesbanken in Austria (Aa1 stable) and it is majority owned by 18 local primary credit co-operatives in the region, for which the bank is the central institution.
+RLB Vorarlberg reported 268 full-time equivalent employees in 2018.
+Together with its owners, the primary banks, RLB Vorarlberg provided its services to 270,000 customers in Vorarlberg.

-RLB Vorarlberg is a direct shareholder in RBI, the Austrian Raiffeisen sector's central institution, holding a 2.9% share, which implies a significant indirect exposure to the Central and Eastern European banking markets.
+The bank is a direct shareholder in RBI, the Austrian Raiffeisen sector's (Raiffeisenbankengruppe Oesterreich; RBG) central institution, holding a 2.9% share, which implies a significant indirect exposure to the Central and Eastern European banking markets.
 Traditionally, RLB Vorarlberg has partly relied on income derived from participations.

-Weighted Macro Profile of Strong +
+Weighted Macro Profile of Strong+

-RLB Vorarlberg is focused on the Austrian market (73% of net exposures), and the bank's assigned Strong + Weighted Macro Profile is in line with the Strong+ Macro Profile of Austria.
+RLB Vorarlberg is focused on the Austrian market (73% of net exposures), and the bank's assigned Strong+ Weighted Macro Profile is in line with the Strong+ Macro Profile of Austria.